PyO3/pyo3/guide/src/trait_exposure.md

 Of course, it does not cover all the possible wrong outputs: the user could return a list of strings instead of a list of floats.

-A runtime panic would still occurs thanks to PyO3, but with a error message hard to decipher for non-rust user.
+A runtime panic would still occurs due to PyO3, but with a error message hard to decipher for non-rust user.

-It is up to the developer exposing the rust code to decide how much effort to invest into Python type errors handling.
+It is up to the developer exposing the rust code to decide how much effort to invest into Python type errors handling and improved error messages.

 ## The final code

 Now let's also expose the `solve()` function to make it available from Python.

-It is not possible to expose direcly the `solve` function to Python, as the type conversion cannot be performed.
+It is not possible to expose direcly the `solve` function to Python, as the type conversion cannot be performed, as it is requiring an object implementing the `Model` trait as input.

 However, we can write a function wrapper that takes as argument a `UserModel`, which struct has also been expose to Python to call the core function `solve`.